Historic SCE Restoration Ongoing at Big Creek

 “We are proud of the extraordinary effort all SCE and contract personnel are putting forth to restore service quickly and safely while also removing hazards that could jeopardize our crews, facilities and the public,” said Matt Deatherage, another SCE principal manager and member of its IMT team.

-It all supports restoration work that is part of SCE’s risk-informed approach — which goes beyond compliance — in which grid-hardening equipment like fire-resistant composite poles, fire-resistant-mesh-wrapped wooden poles and insulated wire are all replacing damaged equipment in a high fire risk area to combat the growing wildfire and climate change threat.
+It all supports restoration work that is part of SCE’s risk-informed approach — which goes beyond compliance — in which grid-hardening equipment like fire-resistant composite poles, fire-resistant-mesh-wrapped wooden poles and covered conductor lines are all replacing damaged equipment in a high fire risk area to combat the growing wildfire and climate change threat.

-The insulated wire helps reduce the risk of wildfire by preventing power lines from arcing or sparking if a tree branch or other materials blow into them during extreme weather and has been part of SCE’s ongoing wildfire mitigation efforts in high fire risk areas.
+The covered conductor reduces the risk of wildfire by preventing power lines from arcing or sparking if a tree branch or other materials blow into them during extreme weather and has been part of SCE’s ongoing wildfire mitigation efforts in high fire risk areas.

 At Big Creek, the ongoing work involves line crews assisted by helicopters airlifting power poles and materials to them on steep mountainsides as well as long-lining linemen to make necessary repairs.